nicolas-steenhout/main-live/_posts/2024-03-11-handmade-quilt-sampler-v2.md

 ### Improvements
 It occured to me that in the last 4 or 5 years, I've learned a great deal about sewing and quilting, by hand or by machine.
 I know more about things like pressing seams, scant 1/4", and block trimming.

-To be fair, my first quilt was quite wonky and unevent.
+To be fair, my first quilt was quite wonky and uneven.
 I think most people's first quilt will be like that.

 So, let's see how this goes!